 This is the type of gift that is designed to melt even the frostiest of hearts.
 You can buy the book and have your child (or multiple students in the classroom) fill it out with descriptors of what they think of their teacher.
 1, yay!
 We’re practicing descriptive adjectives, 2, it’s a very personal and thoughtful gift that I would be happy to receive and have on display (or have on my person for when someone accuses me of being a snob).
 Some gifts just keep on giving, and I think this could be among the best of them.

 You know, I really thought after college, my days of lugging around 300 school-related items were behind me.
 And then I became a teacher. (joke’s on you, lower back).
 Every year, I wear one or two bags.
 I use them every day and they eventually show it.
-This is a nice gift to get your English teacher because it shows you pay attention to their daily struggle.
+This is a nice gift to get from your English teacher because it shows you pay attention to their daily struggle.
 The bag itself looks rugged and is plain enough to be called unisex.
 You can even have it monogrammed, so people on the subway will know you’re a teacher (and therefore a wonderful person).

 A nice, wooden bookmark with an inspirational quote about teaching.
 It may seem a bit out of date, but then again, we’ve all had teachers who themselves are a bit out of date.
 These ones for that grey-haired golden-hearted guy that still reads physical copies of books.
 The one hip thing about this gift is that it’s sustainably harvested in the United States of America.